NubsCarson/AxiomFarmer/README.md

-# Axiom Trade Automation Suite
+# Axiom Referral Automation Suite

 Enterprise-grade automation solution for Axiom Trade, engineered for maximum efficiency and reliability.
 This repository contains the framework demonstration of our proprietary automation system.